trizen/sidef-book/syntax_and_semantics/literals/hash.md

 # Hash

 An Hash is a dynamic collection of key-value pairs.
-The keys must be of type String, while values can have any type.
+The keys must be of type String, while the values can have any type.

 ```ruby
 Hash.new(